yapl-language/documentation/src/content/docs/installation.md

----
-title: Installation
-description: How to install and set up YAPL in your project
----

 # Installation

 YAPL is available as a TypeScript/JavaScript library that can be used in both Node.js and browser environments, while the latter not makes much sense for most people.